Environmental tax statistics

 - Environmental tax reform in Europe: implications for income distribution, EEA Technical report No. 16/2011, Copenhagen

-- EEA — Market-based instruments for environmental policy in Europe, Copenhagen, 2005
+- Market-based instruments for environmental policy in Europe, EEA Technical report No. 8/2005, Copenhagen

 - Regulation 691/2011 of 6 July 2011 on European environmental economic accounts